Michigan kidnapping plot, like so many other extremist crimes, foreshadowed on social media

 Though it’s impossible to know exactly what role social media plays in developing criminal intent, incidents of violent extremism increasingly are accompanied by substantial evidence of online activity that, after arrests, is laid out in court documents and cobbled together by independent researchers.

-When a security guard was gunned down in May outside the federal courthouse in Oakland, Calif., investigators quickly linked his alleged killer, Air Force Sgt.
+When a security guard was gunned down in May outside the federal courthouse in Oakland, Calif., investigators quickly linked his accused killer, Air Force Sgt.
 Steven Carrillo, to the Boogaloo movement, which spread extensively on Facebook and other social media before sites cracked down on them.

-Carrillo, according to court documents, allegedly posted about his desire to inflame protests happening near the Oakland courthouse ahead of his ambush of the security guard.
+Carrillo, according to court documents, posted about his desire to inflame protests happening near the Oakland courthouse ahead of his ambush of the security guard.
 “Use their anger to fuel our fire.
 Think outside the box.
 We have mobs of angry people to use to our advantage.”
 He scrawled the word “Boog” in blood on a car he had stolen in a separate incident that resulted in the killing of a sheriff’s deputy.

 In June, federal officials charged three men affiliated with Boogaloo of planning to use molotov cocktails and other explosives to trigger a violent reaction among protesters gathered in Las Vegas.
 They were part of a Nevada Boogaloo group on Facebook, documents said.